SPDX-FileCopyrightText: Copyright (c) 2021-2026 NVIDIA CORPORATION & AFFILIATES. All rights reserved.

 else:

-msg_v2c *= -1 # invert sign due to logit definition
+msg_v2c = msg_v2c * -1.0 # invert sign due to logit definition

-msg_c2v = tf.zeros_like(msg_v2c)
+msg_c2v = torch.zeros_like(msg_v2c)

-# apply VN callbacks before first iteration
+# Apply VN callbacks before first iteration

 for cb in self._v2c_callbacks:

-msg_v2c = msg_vn_rag_.flat_values
+msg_v2c = self._scatter_from_vn(msg_vn, vn_mask)

 # Main decoding loop

-if self._hard_out: # hard decide decoder output if required
+# Hard decide decoder output

 else:

-x_hat *= -1. # convert LLRs back into logits
+x_hat = x_hat * -1.0 # convert LLRs back into logits

-# Reshape c_short so that it matches the original input dimensions
+# Reshape to match original input dimensions

-output_shape = llr_ch_shape
+output_shape = llr_ch_shape.copy()

-x_reshaped = tf.reshape(x_hat, output_shape)
+x_reshaped = x_hat.reshape(output_shape)

 if not self._return_state: